- What is a miscarriage?

 As with a regular ultrasound scan, a fetal heart scan is a painless and non-invasive procedure, which can be performed transvaginally or transabdominally.

 If a miscarriage is causing abdominal pain, suitable painkillers will be prescribed or recommended, and one’s doctor will advise on an appropriate dose.
-It is important not to take any medications, even painkillers, which have not been approved by a doctor at this stage.
+It is important not to take any medications, even painkillers, which have not been approved by a doctor.

 Treatment depends on the type of miscarriage: